elliepriestley/sedex-supply-chain-project/README.md

 Create a Github build pipeline to run your tests and build the code on every commit to trunk.

 Initially, keep your data in a JSON file.

+## Assumptions

+This section details any notable assumptions or questions made during the design process.

+- Assumption: when no optional query parameter provided, the suppliers endpoint will return ^direct^ suppliers